programmfabrik/apitest/README.md

 * `float64`: if the text can be parsed into a float64 value, the numerical value is returned, else `null`
 * `int64`: if the text can be parsed into a int64 value, the numerical value is returned, else `null`

-Assume we get the content of this text file in the response:
+Assume we get the content of this text file in the response, including whitespaces and newlines:

 ```
     42.35